denoland/docs/runtime/manual/tools/lsp.md

 # deno lsp

-Starts the deno language server.
+Starts the Deno language server.
 The language server is used by editors to provide features like intellisense, code formatting, and more.

 ## Command